Researchers Reveal Malware Designed To 'Power Down' Electric Grid

 My musings on it:

 At the time, the engineers were cocky and thought nobody would be able to fuck with it.
 Maybe at the time they were correct.
 Current engineers see the problem, but the solution costs too much so everyone just wishes it would go away and don't talk about it too much.
-I've never had much fun trying to explain something super technical (but super important) to someone who was stressed out and knew fuck all of what I was talking about (but occupied a role of higher power, yeah I'm talking about
+I've never had much fun trying to explain something super technical (but super important) to someone who was stressed out and knew fuck all of what I was talking about (but occupied a role of higher power, yeah I'm talking about managers, OK?).

+Fortunately, we've all been able to sit back and enjoy corporations falling prey to this kind of thought process, but someday, they'll hit just the right target where it'll cause real damage.
+I'm not talking the kind of damage where some exec. can't refurbish his yacht, and formulates some kind of propaganda with his friends to make it so he can.
+I'm talking the kind of damage where civilization grinds to a halt, and mass panic ensues.

 Re: (Score:2)